GLOBAL MARKETS-Oil jumps, stocks and dollar steady with low volatility

 Oil prices rose after Iraq and Algeria joined Saudi Arabia in supporting an extension to OPEC supply cuts and U.S. inventories fell more than expected.

-Disappointing results from Dow component Walt Disney dragged on the index of 30 securities, and President Donald Trump's firing of FBI Director James Comey gave equities some pause in early trading, but stocks broadly inched higher.
+In the United States, disappointing results from Dow component Walt Disney dragged the index of 30 securities, and President Donald Trump's firing of FBI Director James Comey gave equities some pause in early trading, but stocks inched higher.

-Trump said he fired Comey, who had been leading an investigation into allegations Trump's 2016 election campaign may have colluded with Russia, over his handling of the email scandal.
+Trump said he fired Comey, who had been leading an investigation into the Trump 2016 campaign's possible collusion with Russia, over his handling of the email scandal.

 "The market has been unusually stable for a long period; we’ve had a long stretch of not many big moves up or down," said Giri Cherukuri, head trader at OakBrook Investments LLC in Lisle, Illinois.